nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 See you next time!

+Note that any arguments written after the `exit` command will be ignored.

+- `exit` and `exit 1` is treated as the same command
+- This also applies to all other commands with no arguments

 Format: `exit`

-- Note that anything written after the `exit` command will be ignored.
+- This command closes the jar file.

 ## Vendor related commands